Elemento24/Journey-With-Artificial-Intelligence/README.md

 - Planning to **Revisit** some topics
 - Stuck in a **Challenging Problem** and need some **Help**
 - Preparing for **Jobs/Internships** based on various roles in AI

+## Kaggle Competitions
+- Kaggle Competitions are a great way to break into the world of Data Science and Machine Learning.
+- [Here](Kaggle/KAGGLE.md), you can find out the the various resources for all the Kaggle Competitions, that I have participated in till now.
+- These resources include **Articles, Blog Posts, Kaggle Discussions, Kaggle Kernels**, and whatever else, I find to be apt for any given competition.

 ## Course Repositories
 - [Artificial-Neural-Network-Regression](https://github.com/Elemento24/Artificial-Neural-Network-Regression)